 A ToolStick daughter card requires a ToolStick Base Adapter to communicate with the PC.
-ToolStick Base Adapters can be purchased at www.silabs.com/toolstick.
-The QuickSense Studio package, which includes an example that can run on the F700 daughter card, can be found at www.silabs.com/QuickSense.
+ToolStick Base Adapters can be purchased separately at www.silabs.com/toolstick.

 3. ToolStick Overview

 The purpose of the ToolStick is to provide a development and demonstration platform for Silicon Laboratories microcontrollers and to demonstrate the Silicon Laboratories software tools, including the Integrated Development Environment (IDE).